env0/acme-fitness/README.md

 1. Fork this repo, and clone it locally.
 See [GitHub Docs on Forking & Cloning](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository)
 2. Create an env0 Account https://app.env0.com
 3. Admin access to an AWS Account [Create a Free One](https://aws.amazon.com/free/)

+Disclaimer:
+Any resemblance to real persons or other real-life entities is purely coincidental.
+Or All characters and other entities appearing in this work are fictitious.
+Any resemblance to real persons, dead or alive, or other real-life entities, past or present, is purely coincidental.

+Copyright (C) 2022 envZero, Inc.